Aqua regia: Dissolving gold

-Aqua regia dissolves gold, although neither constituent acid will do so alone.
+Aqua regia dissolves gold, although neither constituent acid can dissolve significant quantities alone.
 Nitric acid is a powerful oxidizer, which will dissolve a very small quantity of gold, forming gold(III) ions (Au(3+)).
 The hydrochloric acid provides a ready supply of chloride ions (Cl−), which react with the gold ions to produce tetrachloroaurate(III) anions ([AuCl4]−), also in solution.
 The reaction with hydrochloric acid is an equilibrium reaction that favors formation of tetrachloroaurate(III) anions.
 This results in a removal of gold ions from solution and allows further oxidation of gold to take place.
 The gold dissolves to become chloroauric acid.
 In addition, gold may be dissolved by the chlorine present in aqua regia.
-Appropriate equations are:
+The equations are: